bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | 2 | Jane Doe | Female | Jane is 36 years old

-The slot's scope variable (`data` in the above example) will have the following properties:
+The slot's scope variable (`data` in the above sample) will have the following properties:

 | Property | Type | Description
 | -------- | ---- | -----------